 - Client Identification Formula: To safeguard the confidentiality of Pace University clients, an identification formula will be used.
 A master copy of the codes with the client's name will be kept as a paper copy in a locked drawer in the Speech, Language, and Hearing Center. - Clients will be identified by the supervisor's initials + graduate student's initials (sometimes two students whose initials will be listed alphabetically) + a number randomly assigned to each client.
 For example, if Professor Peggy Peterson supervises Sally Smith when seeing a client named Billy Baxter whose assigned client number is 23, the client's identification (ID) would be PPSS23.
 If Professor Peggy Peterson supervises Sally Smith and Marcus Maxwell when seeing a client named Billy Baxter whose assigned client number is 23, the client's identification (ID) would be PPMMSS23.
 It is this ID that should be used for all email transmissions of all written material.
-If a graduate student is a co-clinician for a group, they will follow the same formula, and will list both graduate student clinician's alphabetically followed by the type and number of the group: OASIS, community-based inclusion group (CBIG) or foreign accent (FA).
+If a graduate student is a coclinician for a group, they will follow the same formula, and will list both graduate student clinicians alphabetically followed by the type and number of the group: OASIS, community-based inclusion group (CBIG) or foreign accent (FA).
 For example, if Professor Peggy Peterson supervises Cathy Carter and Sally Smith for CBIG number 2, the group ID is PPCCCSSCBIG2. - The "client identifier" should be used on all paperwork except the final report or plan.
 When storing old lesson plans on your personal computer or on a jump drive, the client identifier and only the client identifier should be used. - Only Pace emails can be used for clinical writing transmission.
 You may not use your personal Gmail, Hotmail, Apple, AOL, or any other email platform for paperwork exchange between graduate student clinicians. - This "identifier" should be used for any reports that are to be handed in for the practicum lecture unless otherwise directed. - Refer to clients as "the client(s)" in all reports or notes.
-NEVER refer to the client by name or use any other identifying information such as Date of Birth, Social Security Number, Address, Phone Number, and email address on anything that is being sent over the Internet and in email format. - The identifying information listed above can only be written in the chart which is kept in the clinic.
-UNDER NO CIRCUMSTANCES SHOULD A CLINIC CHART BE TAKEN HOME, SHARED OR REMOVED FROM THE CLINIC.
+NEVER refer to the client by name or use any other identifying information such as Date of Birth, Social Security Number, Address, Phone Number, and email address on anything that is being sent over the Internet and in email format.